-- Know the level of transmission in your community.
+- Knowing the level of transmission in your community.

-Even with extra precautions, Cutler says it’s important to remember the delta variant is extremely contagious, and vaccines don’t offer 100% protection from infection or severe illness.
+Even with extra precautions, Cutler says it’s important to remember vaccines don’t offer 100% protection against infection or severe illness from any COVID variant.
 In some cases, it may be necessary to consider a COVID-safe holiday celebration, like meeting on Zoom or planning a porch-only visit.

 “Many COVID infections are asymptomatic, and asymptomatic carriers can spread the disease, despite being immunized,” Cutler says.
 “Therefore, any close interaction carries the risk of transmitting COVID.
 Immunocompromised individuals and their families need to consider this before gathering for the holidays.”

 Is it safe to travel?

 With the emergence of the omicron variant, the World Health Organization has cautioned anyone who is immunocompromised or over age 60 against traveling, but that doesn’t mean people in those groups are banned from traveling.
 Also, this advice shouldn’t make people of other ages afraid to travel, particularly if they are traveling within the U.S., says Jetelina.